Polight/lego/docs/content/v1/usage/lifecycle.md

 weight: 8
 ---

-LEGO comes with 5 methods that allows you to hook some callbacks within the component lifecycle
+LEGO comes with 5 methods that allows you to hook some callbacks within the component lifecycle.

 ```js
 export default class extends Lego {